Maximal curves of genus 5 over finite fields: Appendix A

-Here, $H_1$ is a genera of an unimodular irreducible hermitian module of dimension $5$ over an imaginary quadratic extension $K$ of $\mathbb{Q}$ with discriminant $d(K) = -19$ \cite{hermitian}.In addition, we have the size of its automorphism group.
+Here, $H_1$ is a genus of an unimodular irreducible hermitian module of dimension $5$ over an imaginary quadratic extension $K$ of $\mathbb{Q}$ with discriminant $d(K) = -19$.
+Perhaps see \cite{hermitian}.
+In addition, we give the size of its automorphism group.
 The automorphism group of the hermitian module is given by the matrices $U\in \operatorname{GL_5(\mathcal{O}_K)}$ such that $\overline{U}^TH_1U=H_1$.
 The matrices $R$ and $S$ below represent the generators of the subgroup $D_5$ in the automorphism group.
 One can obtain $R$ and $S$ with MAGMA from \cite{HermitianLattices10} with the following commands:

 Note that in \cite{hermitian}, two other genera, $H_2$ and $H_3$, are described, each with an automorphism group of the same size.
 However, they will give conjugates of $R$ and $S$.